codybenlewis/quick-draw-for-processing/README.md

 >3.
 Resample all strokes with a 1 pixel spacing.
 >4.
 Simplify all strokes using the [Ramer–Douglas–Peucker algorithm](https://en.wikipedia.org/wiki/Ramer%E2%80%93Douglas%E2%80%93Peucker_algorithm) with an epsilon value of 2.0.

-***Note** that previews of the data, avaiable on [the Quick, Draw site](https://quickdraw.withgoogle.com/data/), exclude drawings that were not recognized by machine learning or that have been flagged as inappropriate.
-Those drawings, which compromise a small percentage of the set are still available within the downloadable files.
-Without first manually editing local copies of the files, trying to index specific drawings by referencing the site may potentially return different results or inappropriate content.*
+***Note** that previews of the data avaiable on [the Quick, Draw site](https://quickdraw.withgoogle.com/data/) exclude drawings that were not recognized by machine learning and that may have been flagged as inappropriate.
+Those drawings compromise a small percentage of the set and are still available within the downloadable files.
+Trying to index specific drawings by referencing the site may potentially return different results or inappropriate content without first manually editing local copies of the files.*

 For the provided library examples I've downloaded and included the [monkey.ndjson](https://storage.googleapis.com/quickdraw_dataset/full/simplified/monkey.ndjson) data file :monkey:.